paveljurca/notes/uvahy.md

 > The extraordinary reveals the ordinary
 > in an enlarged and intensified image.
 > *James Hillman, The Soul's Code*

 .

+> The unphilosophical person does not exists:
+> he is sleeping.
+> *Jiří Fiala, Reviving the Idea of the University*

+.